shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrate-web-mobile-web-with-psp.md

 ### Context

 The above Prebid.js integration methods return Prebid key values to the ad server.
-If Prebid.js is not implemented on the pages and Prebid key values are not needed for PSP demand to compete in the ad server's auction, the SSP customer's existing integration into Xandr can be used instead:
+If Prebid.js is not implemented on the pages and Prebid key values are not needed for PSP demand to compete in the ad server's auction, the SSP customer's existing integration into Microsoft Advertising can be used instead:

 - `/openrtb2` (For more details see, [Incoming Bid Request from SSPs](../supply-partners/incoming-bid-request-from-ssps.md))
 - Video tags (For more details see, [Integrating In-Stream Video with Tags](integrating-in-stream-video-with-tags.md))